 Understanding Slow-Acting Poisons and Their Mechanisms

-Slow-acting poisons are substances that do not cause immediate death but instead induce a gradual decline in health over days, weeks, or even months.
+Slow-acting poisons are substances that do not usually cause immediate death but instead induce a gradual decline in health over days, weeks, or even months.
 Unlike acute poisons that produce rapid symptoms and swift fatalities, these toxins accumulate or interfere with vital biological processes subtly, making their effects insidious and often difficult to diagnose early.

 Understanding which poison kills a person slowly requires examining how these toxins interact with the body at the molecular level and how their effects manifest clinically.